blackheart-5/Contribution-README/README.md

 ## Why I Chose This Issue

-I chose this Issue because I wanted to gain some experience with
+I chose this Issue because I wanted to gain some experience with the loguru logging module

 ---